Secure-Instruct: An Automated Pipeline for Synthesizing Instruction-Tuning Datasets Using LLMs for Secure Code Generation: Conclusion

 \section{Conclusion}

-In this paper, we proposed \tool, a novel framework to improve LLM for secure code generation by harnessing LLMs for generating instruction tuning datasets. \toolS overcomes the limitations of the state-of-the-art technique, particularly addressing dataset imbalance, inefficient data curation, and the significant manual effort required.
+We presented \tool, a novel framework for improving secure code generation by leveraging LLMs to synthesize instruction-tuning datasets. \toolS overcomes the key limitations of the SOTA technique, particularly addressing dataset imbalance, inefficient data curation, and the significant manual effort required.
 Unlike existing approaches, \toolS can be easily adapted to support new CWEs.
-Additionally, we contribute CWEBench, the largest evaluation benchmark to date for secure code generation.
-Our evaluation shows that \toolS significantly improves the performance of four representative LLMs, achieving 14.3\% more secure code on average on CWEBench and +5.3\% Func-Sec@1 on average on CWEval.
-Compared to the state-of-the-art, \toolS demonstrates strong performance even with a smaller fine-tuning dataset, highlighting its scalability and efficiency.
-Finally, we show that LLMs fine-tuned with \toolS maintain comparable or improved functional correctness in generated code.
+We also introduce CWEBench, the largest benchmark for secure code generation.
+Our evaluation shows that \toolS significantly improves the performance of four LLMs, achieving an average improvement of 28.5\% on CWEBench and a 140.8\% improvement of Func-Sec@1 on CWEval.
+Results show that \tool{} outperforms the SOTA method, demonstrating both scalability and efficiency.